Risk-stratified Care Management

 There are many options to score or categorize health risk once the patient's information has been collected.
 One simple method creates six levels of risk within the three existing public health prevention categories to determine the patient’s health status.
 The next step is the creation of a collaborative, personalized, and pro-active care plan to address the patient's needs.

-The categories are further defined in Table 2(1 page PDF), which uses an example of a patient who has uncontrolled progressive diabetes.
+The categories are further defined in Table 2(0 bytes), which uses an example of a patient who has uncontrolled progressive diabetes.
 Suggestions are provided for various care plan components for this example case.

 The categories included within the outlined red boxes (Levels 4-6) represent the patients most likely to require or benefit from increased support from the practice team and/or personalized intensive care plans.